surovv/luch/README.md

-Promise-based http client to make isomorphic-fetch requests in more easier way
+Light and flexible promise-based http client built on top of isomorphic-fetch with usefull extra functionality

 # luch
 [![Code Climate](https://codeclimate.com/github/surovv/luch/badges/gpa.svg)](https://codeclimate.com/github/surovv/luch) [![bitHound Overall Score](https://www.bithound.io/github/surovv/luch/badges/score.svg)](https://www.bithound.io/github/surovv/luch)

-The `luch`  is wrapper for [isomorphic-fetch](https://github.com/matthew-andrews/isomorphic-fetch "isomorphic-fetch"), it provides some extra methods to make requests in more easier way and saves all default configuration flexibility.
+The `luch`  is light and flexible http client built on top of [isomorphic-fetch](https://github.com/matthew-andrews/isomorphic-fetch "isomorphic-fetch"), which build on [GitHub's WHATWG Fetch polyfill](https://github.com/github/fetch).

-The `luch` is Promise-based HTTP client for browser and node.js, it built on top of isomorphic-fetch which build on [GitHub's WHATWG Fetch polyfill](https://github.com/github/fetch).
+The `luch` could be used for both environments as for browser and for node.js, it provides possibility to make requests in easy laconic way with flexible configuration.
+Also `luch` uses isomorphic and standardized base under the hood because it built on top of isomorphic-fetch.

 ## Warnings
 According to origin [isomorphic-fetch](https://github.com/matthew-andrews/isomorphic-fetch "isomorphic-fetch") docs